Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 ### 1) suggestions of classes, attributes and associations
 - if a domain description is provided then the assistant's suggestions are solely based on the given domain description
     - we support only English
-- you can insert the domain description in the text box on the topbar:
+- the domain description can be inserted in the text box on the topbar:

     <img src="images/frontend/insert-domain-description.png" alt="drawing" width="900"/>